 Whether or not you used to believe you could ‘just eat snow’ if you got thirsty, water prep in winter is one of those vital and often overlooked subjects for newbie preppers.
 Sadly, when temperatures plummet, people forget about ‘summer problems’ like water storage and dehydration.

-When I suggest you should inventory and safety check your supplies monthly, it’s no joke.
+When I suggest you should inventory and safety checks your supplies monthly, it’s no joke.
 That may seem like a lot if you’re just getting started.
 However, it could save your life, and it will almost certainly save you money.

 Water in the Car